assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft2.md

 The major changes are:

 1. Binson dependency removed.
-2. The resume feature is added.
+2. Server protocol info added.
 3. Signature1, Signature2 modified to include sha512(M1) + sha512(M2).
-4. Server protocol info added.

-The Binson dependency is removed to make the protocol independent of that specification.
-Also, it means more fixed sizes and offsets which may be beneficiary for performance; especially on resource-constrained processors.
+The Binson dependency is removed to make the protocol independent of the specification.
+Also, it means more fixed sizes and offsets which can be beneficiary for performance; especially on small embedded processors.

 The server protocol info feature allows the server to tell what protocols and protocol versions it supports before a the real session